 Best Way to Store Fresh Honeycomb

+Learning how to store honeycomb and save it to eat another day is a great skill.
 For people who like eating honey, consuming it in the comb is a special experience.
-Honeycomb is the traditional way to enjoy honey.
-Honey in the comb costs more so none should go to waste.
-Learn how to store honeycomb and preserve the rest for another day.
+And, honeycomb is the traditional way to enjoy honey.
+But, who can eat it all in one setting?
+Honey in the comb costs more so none should ever go to waste.

 Where does honeycomb come from?
 Honey bees build hexagonal cells of beeswax to form the structure of their home.

-These sheets of honeycomb provide a place to raise young and store food.
+These sheets of honeycomb provide a place to raise young and store food for Winter.
 Honey is in its most pure form when harvested in the wax cells.

 Safe inside these wax cells, the honey harvest is protected from dirt and moisture.
-These sheets of wax cells are called honeycomb.
+Honey this harvested in the comb for consumption is often called “comb honey” or “sections of comb”.

-Blocks of honeycomb are often available for purchase – Find Here on Amazon.
+Blocks of honeycomb are often available for purchase .
 The cost is often more than liquid honey per ounce.

 Best Way to Store Honeycomb Short Term